Here you can find resources on Digital Marketing, HubSpot Inbound Marketing, Web Development & Brand Strategy.

 A few years back, using our Goals, Challenges, Plans, Timeline, Budget, Authority, Consequences, and Implications qualification framework (GCPT, BA, CI) we asked our salespeople to rate every opportunity they were currently working based on the depth of qualification for each of these eight criteria on a scale from one (not very thorough) to three (extremely thorough).
 For example, a level one qualification for the “Goal” criterion would sound something like, “The prospect needs leads.”
 A level three qualification for the “Goal” criterion would sound something like, “Prospect needs to generate 100 leads per month starting in August to support the addition of two new salespeople to the team.”

-We analyzed each criterion in regard to the thoroughness of qualification across 1800 opportunities.
+We analysed each criterion in regard to the thoroughness of qualification across 1800 opportunities.
 The graph below shows that our average close rate was always higher when we achieved level three qualification.
 This was true for every criterion.

 Qualifying opportunities thoroughly helps you figure out who will buy and who won’t.
 Not convinced?
 Consider using a qualification framework, rating how qualified each opportunity is according to it, and doing a similar analysis comparing qualification level to close rate for your pipeline.
 I bet you’ll have similar results.